AgonConsole8/agon-docs/docs/vdp/Buffered-Commands-API.md

 It should be noted that it is possible to modify the buffer that a bitmap is stored in using the "adjust buffer contents" and "reverse contents" commands (`5` and `24` respectively).
 This can allow you to do things such as changing colours in a bitmap, or flipping an image horizontally or vertically.
 This will even work on bitmaps that are being used inside sprites.

-Using commands targetting a buffer that create new blocks, such as "consolidate" or "split", will invalidate the bitmap and remove it from use.
+Using commands targeting a buffer that create new blocks, such as "consolidate" or "split", will invalidate the bitmap and remove it from use.

 ### Using buffers for sound samples